Digital marketers need to be mindful of a variety of key eCommerce marketing calendar dates to ensure advertisers remain competitive.

 3. Lazada’s Birthday Sale

 Lazada is the biggest ecommerce platform in Southeast Asia, serving consumers from the Philippines, Thailand, Vietnam, Indonesia, Singapore and Malaysia.
 The Lazada platform features hundreds of advertisers and products.

 To celebrate its birthday each year, it runs significant promotions and discounts of up to 90% for a 24-hour ‘sales festival’ period.
 In 2022, this event will run on March 27th.

 Songkran is Thailand’s annual water festival, which runs from 13-15 April.
 Every Songkran, people gather with family and friends in the streets, hold water fights and celebrate together.

 Songkran is also a time of the year when advertisers run major discounts on their products, services and travel packages.
-As Songkran was cancelled in 2020 (6) as a result of the pandemic, it may be that Songkran 2021 will make an even stronger return for which advertisers and publishers should be prepared.
+After Songkran was cancelled in 2020 (6) as a result of the pandemic, it was reinstated in 2021 with social restrictions in place for both 2021 and 2022.
+It may be that Songkran 2023 will see these ease, paving the way for a more boisterous festival that advertisers and publishers should be prepared.

 5. Ramadan and Eid al-Fitr